andrewbutterfield/manual-spin2tests/README.md

 Linking Promela/SPIN to RTEMS-SMP C Tests

-This shows how to take a Promela model of an API instrumented to output key API definitions, declarations an API calls, and use it to produce a test for that API.
+This shows how to take a Promela model of an API instrumented to output key API definitions, declarations, data values, and API calls, and use it to produce a test for that API.

 ## INSTALL

+### Prerequisites

-This requires Python 3, and PyYAML and Coconut packages.
+This requires Python3, and PyYAML and Coconut packages.

 ```
 pip3 install pyyaml
 pip3 install coconut
 ```
+It also requires an installation of the SPIN Model checker (spinroot.com), which itself requires a C compiler plus yacc/lex and other standard C tools.

+### Build

 The source file for the tool is `spin2test.coco`.
 To compile it do